what does my child need to bring?

-The One day School is focussed on the long-term growth and development of each of the students, like at a regular school. vs the holiday programme which is an 'experience' but not an ongoing learning process like during the One Day term time.
+The One day School is focussed on the long-term growth and development of each of the students, like at a regular school. vs the holiday programme which is an 'experience' but not an ongoing learning process like during term time.
 Each session builds on the one before.

 The School Holiday Club is a great opportunity for authentic play in nature and exciting adventures, as well as being a fantastic introduction to students thinking about joining the One Day School.

 what is a one day school and how does it work?

-We are not a traditional 'school' as we typically know them to be, but we do offer a One Day School programme that provides a variety of play based EOTC (Education Outside The Classroom) learning sessions.
+We offer a One Day School programme that provides a variety of play based EOTC (Education Outside The Classroom) learning sessions.
 One Day Schools have existed since the 1990s and have previously been available to children who are Gifted and Talented.
 The Forest School is available to any child – not dependant on a specific learning style or learning need.
 For your child to attend our programme, you will need to firstly visit our venue to see if it is the right match for you and your child and the type of programme you are looking for.
 Once we have discussed a place for your child, you will need to seek approval from your school Principal to be released one day per week to attend our programme.
 The 1989 Education Act allows for this- with consent from your school Board of Trustees.

 what is your ratio?

 We are very fortunate to have a low ratio of 1:9.
 We have this because establishing close genuine relationships is an essential part of our philosophy and we work closely alongside the children throughout the day.

 do you cater for children with special needs?